Roll20/roll20-character-sheets/Hero6Playable/README.md

 > Variable Advantage

 There is no native way to depict a variable advantage.
 Instead, you will need to duplicate the power as separate entries on the Powers page but with different advantages.
-So for example, if the character has Blast with Variable Advantage, add the power as a plain Blast on the Powers page; create another Blast but with Armor Piercing; create another Blast with Affects Desolified; etc.  It would be best to predefine your most common versions as to not slow play during a game.
+So for example, if the character has Blast with Variable Advantage, add the power as a plain Blast on the Powers page; create another Blast but with Armor Piercing; create another Blast with Affects Desolidified; etc.  It would be best to predefine your most common versions as to not slow play during a game.

 > Growth and other powers that have more than 4 ability bonuses